 We are very lucky to have our own school run kitchen on site providing nutritious and varied menus of local produce for the children.
 The menu for the following week is announced in the Weekly Newsletter.
-Special diets can be catered for - vegetarians, allergies or for religious requirements.
+Special diets can be catered for - vegetarians, allergies or for religious requirements (please speak to the office staff regarding this).
 Meals must be paid for in advance and are £2.20 per day at present (correct at time of printing).
 If you receive Income Support you may be able to claim free school meals for your child.
 Forms are available from the office.
 N.B.
-All KS1 children are entitled to a free school meal under the government's new UIFSM scheme.
+All KS1 children are entitled to a free school meal under the government's new UIFSM scheme (correct at time of printing).